Modeling and control of malaria dynamics in fish farming regions: Summary and Conclusion

 \section{Summary and Conclusion}

+{Malaria causes a large disease burden in the tropic regions of the world.
+As climate changes, its geographical range is expanding to higher altitudes and latitudes.
+In the absence of vaccines, incidence reduction is highly dependent on vector control either by the removal of breeding sites or by the use of insecticides.
+In different parts of the world, fish farming in malaria endemic areas has been stimulated, without considering the risks it poses to the population, when not properly managed \cite{howard2008abandoning, maheu2010risk}. }

-In this paper, we use field observations and data about malaria in Acre, state in the Northwest of Brazil, to propose a system of differential equations to model the interaction between the border vegetation of fish ponds, the life cycle of \textit{Anopheles darlingi} and the transmission of malaria.
-The model considers the differences observed in commercially active and inactive ponds, and the impact of maintenance on \textit{Anopheles} larvae density.
-As far as we know, this is the first model linking malaria and fish farming.
+{In this paper, we used field observations and data from a fish farming area in Acre, Northwest of Brazil, to propose a system of differential equations to model the interaction between the rate of border vegetation cleaning of fish ponds, the life cycle of \textit{Anopheles darlingi} and the transmission of malaria.
+The model considers the differences observed between vector populations in commercially active and inactive ponds.
+As far as we know, this is the first model describing the links between malaria and fish farming.
+The model is used to study the impact of the periodic cleaning of ponds on malaria incidence.

-In our model, we assumed that fish pond cleaning happened periodically and disregarded spatial effects on the dynamics.
-The model could potentially be improved by dropping these assumptions.
-Another important development is the collection of data to asses the validity of the model.

 Through Theorems \ref{Theo 3.2} and \ref{Theo 3.3}, we established conditions for determining the asymptotic behaviour of the mosquito population and the incidence of disease.
-Numerical simulations of our model have shown that an increase in cleaning frequency can reduce the mosquito population, which in turn reduces incidence of malaria.
-Our results suggests that incentives for fish pond maintenance are potential public health measures in the state of Acre.
+Numerical simulations show that an increase in cleaning frequency can reduce the mosquito population, which in turn reduces incidence of malaria.
+This result highlights the importance of continuous maintenance of ponds.
+This can be a challenge since cleaning is often costly and requires high effort.
+When fish farmers were asked about these practices, they considered them hard to achieve since malaria prevention is often not seen as a sufficient driver for action, compared with other problems; and continuous actions require equipment that are not available \cite{alves_codeco_peiter_souza-santos_2019}.}

+{The biology of malaria vectors is one of the best known.
+Still, to model this system, some assumptions were made without strong evidence from the literature.
+For example, the effect of vegetation on recruitment rate was modelled as a logistic function, where $K$ depends on the vegetation border.
+More studies on the effect of vegetation on density dependence would be helpful to better parameterize this relationship.
+Moreover, we disregarded spatial effects on the vector dynamics.
+The region has hundreds of ponds of different sizes.
+Here we pooled them together as a single pond with fish and a single pond without fishes.
+The model could potentially be improved by dropping these assumptions. }

+{The proposed model can have other applications, for example, combining cleaning practices with other control strategies, such as periodic use of insecticides, which has been tested in fish ponds \cite{fontoura2021monthly}.}